tarwn/lessthandot-hugo/blogs/content/posts/2011-06-02-bing-google-and-yahoo-announce.md

   Here is the info

-  Today we’re announcing schema.org, a new initiative from Yahoo!, Bing, and Google, to create and support a common set of schemas for structured data markup on web pages.
+  Today we're announcing schema.org, a new initiative from Yahoo!, Bing, and Google, to create and support a common set of schemas for structured data markup on web pages.
 With sch&hellip;
 url: /index.php/webdev/webdesigngraphicsstyling/bing-google-and-yahoo-announce/
 views:
   - 9970